tuminoid/container-signing-poc/README.md

 as well as support for many languages, like Go, Python, Ruby, Java etc. This is a strength and a weakness the same time, as mentioned before related to SHA256 hardcoding problem.

+### Notes on CRI-O

+CRI-O requires version 1.34+ for built-in signature verification support via policy.json.
+The support comes from the underlying containers/image library, which has had signature verification support since February 2025.

+### Notes on Containerd

+Containerd's Transfer Service API based image verification is a new feature added in version 2.1+.
+It allows pluggable verifiers to be used during image pulls, to verify signatures or do other checks before allowing the image to be used.